 The term soup sounds dull and boring, something that is consumed by people when they are sick.
 But today, we bring you a mouthwatering recipe of ragi almond vegetable soup, a diabetic-friendly recipe that can be enjoyed by all alike.

 This is a wholesome high-protein soup that is packed with flavors of black pepper and ginger.
 Furthermore, the addition of vegetables to the soup makes it rich in nutrition and taste.

 What are the benefits of ragi?
-It is rich in calcium, has a high fiber content, reduces blood cholesterol, and also regulates blood sugar levels.
-Moreover, because of its low GI (glycemic index) score, it also helps reduce food cravings and slows down the absorption of starch, thus helping in regulating the blood sugar for diabetics.
+It is rich in calcium, has high fiber content, reduces blood cholesterol, and also regulates blood sugar levels.
+Moreover, because of its low GI (glycemic index) score, it also helps reduce food cravings and slows down the absorption of starch, thus helping in regulating the blood sugar of diabetics.

 How to Make Ragi Almond Vegetable Soup

 - Carrot- 1 (medium-sized)

 - Coarsely crushed whole black peppercorns- ½ teaspoon

 - Cumin powder- ¼ teaspoon

 - Wheat Soup sticks for serving

 - Peel and grind the almonds in a mixer into a fine paste.